xyyuhans/about/index.md

 Huazhong University of Science and Technology
 ```

-- Learn some knowledge of solid state storage, cloud computing and virtualization
+- Learn some knowledge of solid state storage, cloud computing, and virtualization
-- Complet a project about Docker container migration based on CRIU (Checkpoint/Restore In Userspace)
+- Complete a project about Docker container migration based on CRIU (Checkpoint/Restore In Userspace)

 <!-- ### Footer